Site Availability Monitor (SAM) connector

 As a best practice before setting up your connector, check that your service allows the source IP address from where you expect connections.
 See Before setting up your connectors for the list of IP addresses and more information.

-As part of setting up the connector, you upload a configuration file that includes one or more sites to monitor.
+As part of setting up the connector, you add a configuration file that includes one or more sites to monitor.
 After you add your SAM connector, Zenoss uses the Site Availability Monitor template to create your dashboard.
 For more information, see Site Availability Monitor (SAM).

 Set up a Site Availability Monitor (SAM) connector